 This is an overview of the mechanics.
 Now let’s cover some of the strategies.

 The Right Mindset

-Don’t get me wrong, the concept should not be sloppy.
-If it’s not aligned it will definitely make a bad impression and you can lose the job, the point is that you shouldn’t spend too much time polishing it as it will most likely change anyway.
+Of course, the design concept should not be sloppy.
+If it’s not aligned it will definitely make a bad impression, and you can lose the job, the point is that you shouldn’t spend too much time polishing it as it will most likely change anyway.

-But this approach has one major flaw – it’s not well researched.
+However, this design concept approach has one major flaw – it’s not well researched.
 We do not approach the design phase like this and do not recommend it as the only way to design a site.
 This should definitely not be the final step.
 All it does is give a foundation on which you can build.

 The design must be consistent and should allow the site to expand.

 This takes time.
 It takes research from more than one team.
 It is the longest phase, where you shouldn’t rush anything (considering there’s enough time).

 - Come up with a few color schemes to showcase quickly.